carpentriesoffline/CarpentriesOffline.github.io/index.md

 Carpentries Offline was born out of the Software Sustainability Institute's [2021 Collababorations Workshop](https://www.software.ac.uk/cw21?_ga=2.230971867.593926244.1617037201-1031762173.1614775769).
 The idea was formed by a team during the Collaborative Ideas session, and the implementation began on the Hack Day.
 Our aim was to find a solution to the challenges presented when trying to run workshops with limited or no Internet access.

 For the last year we have been working on creating an image that can be written to an SD card which is then used to boot a Raspberry Pi (RPi).
-The SD card turns the RPi into
+The SD card turns the RPi into:

 - an access point for learners to connect to with their computers,
 - a web server with all the learning materials
-- a Gitea server which serves as a replacement for GitHub to practise the collaborative parts of version control with Git
+- a Gitea server which acts as a replacement for GitHub to practise the collaborative parts of version control with Git

 We have, so far experienced a few challenges with this solution.
 - there seems to be a limit to the number of computers that can connect to the RPi access point